AnyaReese/ADS-Projects/proj3/report.md

 ```

-### 2.4 Funtion3: Recover the Diagram
+### 2.4 Function3: Recover the Diagram

-This part is the **most important part** of the project.
-We use a **recursive** function to restore the garden diagram.
-We use **backtracking** to find the **valid paths** in the garden.
-We also need to check the validity of the fence placement.
+This part is the **most important part** of the project.We use a **recursive** function to restore the garden diagram.We use **backtracking** to find the **valid paths** in the garden.</br>
+We also need to check the validity of the fence placement.</br>
-If the degree of the connector is greater than the degree of the garden, then the fence placement is invalid.
-We also need to check whether the total number of valid paths is equal to the total number of paths.
-If the total number of valid paths is equal to the total number of paths, then we find a solution.
+If the degree of the connector is greater than the degree of the garden, then the fence placement is invalid.</br>
+We also need to check whether the total number of valid paths is equal to the total number of paths.If the total number of valid paths is equal to the total number of paths, then we find a solution.</br>
-We use a **flag solution to** indicate whether a solution is found.
+We use a **flag solution** to indicate whether a solution is found.
 If a solution is found, we output the diagram.

 ```cpp
 function restoreGarden(PathIndex, ValidPathNum, garden, paths, connectors)